Minimum Spanning Tree Cycle Intersection Problem: Programmatic exploration

 The proposed algorithm did not find a counterexample of the intersection conjecture.
 Table \ref{tab:small-inst} shows the size of the experiments.
-The column \emph{nodes} is the number of nodes of the graph family, ie: $|V|$.
-The column \emph{instances} is the number of instances processed.
+Column \emph{Nodes} is the number of nodes of the graph family, i.e.: $|V|$.
+Column \emph{Instances} is the number of instances processed.